1. Do I need to be licensed in order to receive referral fees?

 Product #1 - Home/Auto Insurance: Is there a group of people who would be interested in getting better coverage, better pricing or both on their home and auto insurance even if there were no business opportunity involved?
 The answer is YES - there are 200+ million people who pay for home/auto insurance and most are looking for a better deal.

-However, because we do offer the realistic opportunity to create great upfront cash flow while building long-lasting, residual income, most of our representatives are interested in both building a team and monetizing home and auto insurance. [ back to top
+However, because we do offer the realistic opportunity to build long-lasting, residual income, most of our representatives are interested in both building an agency and monetizing home and auto insurance. [ back to top

 What is attrition and how does I-insureme avoid it?